dreghdo001/argocd-roadshow-demo/README.md

 # Using OpenShift GitOps to Deploy VMs in OpenShift Virtualization
 This lab is based off a [Developer hub lab](https://developers.redhat.com/learning/learn:manage-openshift-virtual-machines-gitops/resource/resources:connect-and-configure-external-repository-argo-cd-virtual-machines)

+## Prereqs
+- Complete the **Migrating Existing Virtual Machines** section of the [Red Hat OpenShift Virtualization Roadshow](https://rhpds.github.io/openshift-virt-roadshow-cnv-multi-user/modules/module-02-mtv.html)
+- You must ave a GitHub account you can create public repositories from

 ## Lab Instructions
 1. Make a fork of this repo and make sure your fork is **public**
 2. In `overlays/kustomization.yaml` change the `namespace` value to `gitops-{your user}`